PerlFFI/FFI-Platypus/README.md

 It can also be called as a class method, in which case, you won't be able to get meta data on user defined types.

+The format of the meta data is implementation dependent and subject to change.
+It may be useful for display or debugging.

 Examples:

     my $meta = $ffi->type_meta('int');        # standard int type